 Even Marie concedes that there are items you have to keep even if they don't spark joy — like important documents.
 For work like taking out the trash or doing your taxes, create a separate project called “responsibilities” and pare it down to the things that, while they don’t bring you joy, you just have to do anyway.

-This is a good exercise to check in on and see how much of your to-do list are things you get to do vs things you have to do.
+This is a good exercise to check in on and see how much of your to-do list is things you get to do vs. things you have to do.

 Let things go

 You may have a tough time letting go of long-standing tasks on your list.
 Maybe you always envisioned yourself finishing that home renovation project yourself.
 Or maybe you don’t want to let go of your novel that hasn’t made it past the first chapter (or page).
 It can feel like giving up on the version of yourself you wanted to be when you added that task or project in the first place.

 Marie explains that even unfinished tasks serve a purpose.
 You’ve clarified what you actually care about and why:

 Not every person you meet in life will become a close friend or lover.
 Some you will find hard to get along with or impossible to like.
 But these people, too, teach you the precious lesson of who you do like, so that you will appreciate those.

 Letting go of old tasks and projects teaches you how to create space for what’s important to you now.
 As you go through your old tasks, acknowledge that there was a purpose when you added it, but it’s no longer relevant to the life you’re striving for today.

 If you just can’t bring yourself to hit delete on a task and banish it from your life forever, you have the option to save it in a temporary project in Todoist.
 (Marie would strongly disapprove: “Storage is nothing but a cosmetic solution.
 You must begin by discarding!”
 But you should do what works best for you.)

 3. Give every task a place